vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/politics/hindutva/sAvarkar_VD/english/sAvarkar_and_his_times/16_Hindu_Manifesto_or_Savarkarism.md

 conversion, he added, should be made voluntary and on a legitimate basis.

-As to the Jews in India, he said, they were too few and

 HINDU MANIFESTO OR SAVARKARISM 235

-had given no political or cultural troubles and were not in the main a proselytizing people.
+As to the Jews in India, he said, they were too few and had given no political or cultural troubles and were not in the main a proselytizing people.
 They willed, he continued, to be friendly towards the Hindus who had sheltered them when homeless, and could be easily assimilated in a common Indian

-^*^us the problem of minorities was not at all the problem of all minorities, but the problem of only one minority— the Muslim minority.
+Thus the problem of minorities was not at all the problem of all minorities, but the problem of only one minority— the Muslim minority.